busoc/erdle/README.md

 According to the type of packets to be written on disk, this command will adapt the format used to store these in files.
-The file format is mainly a binary flat file with some extra headers (specific to its type) added before each packets.
+The file format is mainly a binary flat file with some extra headers (specific to the configured type) added before each packets.

 HRDL packets will be store as the HRDP does for this kind of packets in rt files.
 This way existing tools able to decode rt files can also be used to decode and/or